ScaleBio/ScaleMethyl/docs/bc_parser.md

 ## Inputs
 * Sequencing reads (Fastq files) `--reads` or `--read1 --read2 ...`
     * Including index read fastqs if part of the library design
-    * If fastq file names follow the standard `bcl-convert` naming convention (including `_R1` for read 1, etc.), the full set of files can be given with a single option e.g. `--reads S1*.fastq.gz`).
+    * If fastq file names follow the standard `bcl-convert` naming convention (including `_R1` for read 1, etc.), the full set of files can be given with a single option e.g. `--reads S1*.fastq.gz`.
 * Library structure definition (json) `--library`
     * This defines the location and sequence-lists for all barcodes

 ## Outputs
-When run with the `splitBarcodeParsing` option in `nextflow.config` set to true, bcParser will produce output files split by TN5 barcode.
+When run with the `splitFastq` option in `nextflow.config` set to true, bcParser will produce output files split by TN5 barcode.
 Since there are 288 TN5 barcodes, bcParser will produce 288 sets of output files, each organized according to the well coordinate for the corresponding TN5 barcode
 That makes the output easily compatible with downstream analyses that require knowledge of the barcode when processing groups of reads.

 ## Reads